-The Learning Institute has a regular public seminar programme each term, which is open to everyone interested in research into aspects of higher education.
+The Learning Institute has a regular public seminar programme on higher education each term.
+The seminars are open to everyone and there is no need to book in advance.

 If you would like to be added to the research seminar mailing list, please contact us on research or (01865) 2-86811.